debruijn/cs2/README.md

 [HLTV](https://www.hltv.org/ranking/teams/) and
 [Valve](https://github.com/ValveSoftware/counter-strike_regional_standings/tree/main/live/2024) themselves to create these rankings.
-For all three, a lot of thought and work has gone into these, and it is great that there are three competitive rankings that capture different components of what makes a CS team good.
+For all three, a lot of thought and work has gone into these, and it is great that there are three competitive rankings that capture different components of what makes a Counterstrike team good.
 Thanks!!

-Next to that, credit to dchoruzy, the creator of the [hltv-data](https://github.com/dchoruzy/hltv-data) repository, which was not only useful for getting programmatic access to the HLTV rankings but also acted as a starting point for my own ESL pull.
+Next to that, credit to dchoruzy, the creator of the [hltv-data](https://github.com/dchoruzy/hltv-data) repository, which has acted as inspiration for my own rankings-specific package [cs-rankings](https://pypi.org/project/cs-rankings/).
 Thank you!